 Other studies have looked at the power relations between the non-state armed groups and political actors on the national scene.
-In the anthology The Libyan Revolution and Its Aftermath several scholars looked at how Libya’s revolution and international intervention not only put an end to the Qhadafi regime, but removed key decisions makers and put an end to the governance system that was in place under Qadhafi (Cole and McQuinn 2015).
+In the anthology ‘The Libyan Revolution and Its Aftermath’ several scholars looked at how Libya’s revolution and international intervention not only put an end to the Qhadafi regime, but removed key decisions makers and put an end to the governance system that was in place under Qadhafi (Cole & McQuinn 2015).
 In the article Libya’s Militia Menace (Wehrey 2012) Frederic Wehrey looks into the relations between the transitional political authorities and the militias.
 The transitional authorities adopted a double standard when dealing with armed groups in Libya.
-On the one hand, the authori-ties considered armed groups as a threat to the stabilization of the country and adopted programs aiming to disarm, demobilize and reintegrate the ‘’country’s countless revolutionary brigades’’.
+On the one hand, the authorities considered armed groups as a threat to the stabilization of the country and adopted programs aiming to disarm, demobilize and reintegrate the ‘’country’s countless revolutionary brigades’’.
 On the other hand, the transitional authorities relied on the military capacity of the militias to gain authority, because formal security services were weak and associated with the old regime.
-Mundy (2018) dis-cusses the role of militias as spoilers in the political disorder in the aftermath of the revolution.
+Mundy (2018) discusses the role of militias as spoilers in the political disorder in the aftermath of the revolution.
 He considers the revolutionary militias as the main powerholders in post-Qhadafi Libya.
 He considers the proliferation of the militias not as a mere symptom of the country’s political dysfunction, but as a key reason for the chaos.
 His view is that local militias, who represent weak and marginalized communities, seized control over transitional institutions and held vital economic infrastructure hostage.

 In addition to the scholars who focus on the involvement of militias in the political process, other scholars have focused on how the armed groups use access to resources to maintain their power.
 Other studies have focused on the involvement of militias in the illicit economy and what is becoming a warfare economy in Libya.
 Shaw and Mangan (2014) provide an overview of the involvement of armed groups in acquiring resources for holding power.
 The armed groups in Libya compete for resources like illicit trafficking and criminal activities to reinforce their power on the local and national level.
 According to the authors, illicit trafficking among certain social groups in Libya existed under the Qadhafi regime and took other directions following the revolution.
 Certain social groups like tribes, trans-border communities and individuals close to the Qhadaffi regime benefited from droit de passage.
 But after the revolution, control over illicit trafficking has decentralized and liberalized.
 A panoply of actors has penetrated the illicit trafficking market and created an illicit economy based on four interconnected markets: weapons, migrants, drugs and smuggling.
 The dynamics of the illicit economy affects the political process in Libya, and actors involved in it may be against political authorities who try to constrain their activities.
 A similar picture can be found in a study by Toaldo (2015).